ahmaadli/Hunt-The-Duck/README.md

 + --------------------------RULES----------------------------------
 + You only have 30 seconds.
 Try hard to get your best SCORE!!!
-+ Click on the ducks to knock them
++ Click on the ducks and knock them to get +10 SCORES
-+ There are a bad luck Ducks, its gonna be darker.
-BECAREFUL
++ The Bad luck Ducks, its gonna be darker. -10 SCORES
 + --------------------------RULES----------------------------------

 ENJOY PLAYING !!!